SpacEagle17/Spooklementary/README.md

 ## What is Spooklementary?

 * Spooklementary, by SpacEagle17, is an edit of EminGT's [Complementary Shaders](https://www.complementary.dev).
-It transforms your game into a moody and spooky experience.
+It is a horror themed shaderpack and transforms your game into a moody and spooky experience.
 Perfect for Halloween or scary maps!

 ### Important notice: Please don't report any bugs while using this add-on to Emin, but to me instead on Discord.